-Body dysmorphic disorder (BDD) is a mental health condition that causes people to believe that parts of their body look ugly.
+Body dysmorphic disorder (BDD) causes people to believe that parts of their body look ugly.
 People with BDD spend hours focused on what they think is wrong with their looks.
-Many times a day, they check, fix, cover up, or ask others about their looks.
+Many times a day, they do things to check, fix, cover up, or ask others about their looks.
 They focus on flaws that seem minor to others.

 What Are the Signs & Symptoms of Body Dysmorphic Disorder?